tbalint19/tb-vue-boilerplate/docs/README.md

   <router-view></router-view>
 </fade-appear-swap>
 ```

-Guards should be tested vuex getters - no direct test necessary.
+- 'angular-like' guards are also supported they should be tested vuex getters - no direct test necessary.

 Read more about Vue router at its [site](https://router.vuejs.org/).